Energy Credits for 2018 thru 2020

 Nonbusiness Energy Property Credit.

-The credit applies to improvements such as adding insulation, energy efficient exterior windows and doors and energy-efficient heating and air conditioning systems.
+This credit applys to improvements such as adding insulation, energy efficient exterior windows and doors and energy-efficient heating and air conditioning systems.

 Residential Energy Efficient Property Credit.

-This nonrefundable energy tax credit will help individual taxpayers pay for qualified residential alternative energy equipment, such as solar hot water heaters, geothermal heat pumps and wind turbines.
-The credit is equal to 30 percent of the cost of qualified property.
+This nonrefundable energy tax credit will help individual taxpayers pay for qualified residential alternative energy equipment, such as solar hot water heaters and solar electric systems.

 Find details on qualification criteria at Energystar website